The Age of Adaline: Music

-While Rob Simonsen scored the film, Lana Del Rey contributed a song titled "Life Is Beautiful," which is featured in the film's trailer but not included in the soundtrack.
+While Rob Simonsen scored the film, Lana Del Rey contributed a song titled "Life Is Beautiful", which is featured in the film's trailer but not included in the soundtrack.

 Release

-On August 15, 2014, Lionsgate set the film for a January 23, 2015 worldwide release.
+On August 15, 2014, Lionsgate set the film for a worldwide release on January 23, 2015.
 Later, the date was moved to April 24, 2015.
 The film was released on DVD on September 8, 2015.

 Marketing

 The promotional campaign was aimed primarily at fashion-conscious women.
-Danielle DePalma, executive vice-president of digital marketing at Lionsgate, said, "We were very aware of Blake’s high-fashion profile when we crafted the campaign, and there was so much beautiful imagery from the film."
+Danielle DePalma, executive vice president of digital marketing at Lionsgate, said, "We were very aware of Blake’s high-fashion profile when we crafted the campaign, and there was so much beautiful imagery from the film."
 They created vignettes for MTV and VH1 and a fashion segment for E!
 News showing viewers how to achieve the same looks as Lively.
 They created a custom "Fashion Journey Through the Decades" initiative, through which a fashion influencer from YouTube or Maker Studios created a unique look inspired by the film.
 Video ads were also released on Instagram and tutorials on Pinterest.
 Advance screenings for fashion and lifestyle influencers took place in partnership with Gilt City.
 The application Periscope was used to spread information about the film.

 Reception

+Box office

-Box officeThe Age of Adaline earned $42,629,776 in North America and $23,033,500 in other countries, for a worldwide box office gross of $65.7 million.
+The Age of Adaline earned $42,629,776 in North America and $23,033,500 in other countries, for a worldwide box office gross of $65.7 million.
 The film opened with $575,000 during Thursday late-night showings at 2,100 U.S. theaters.
 It finished the weekend at number three behind Furious 7 and Paul Blart: Mall Cop 2 with $13.4 million from 2,991 locations.